DaryaShyroka/russian-to-english-stt/milestone2_ladan.md

 The data consists of mixed female and male audios and there is no specific dialect.

+# Introduction

+Currently we are in the process of chosing the direction to go in with our project.
+Originally we were going to perform Russian Automatic Speech Recognition, as part of a pipeline in an end-to-end system for a Russian Speech to English text translation system.
+This would be Automatic Speech Recognition using XLSR-Wav2Vec2 fine-tuned on Russian speech data, followed by Machine Translation of the Russian transcriptions to English.
+Now, we are considering training a one-step Speech Translation system using Fairseq [[1](https://github.com/pytorch/fairseq/blob/master/examples/speech_to_text/docs/covost_example.md)] which is a recent model that can perform both steps (text creation and translation) together.
+We might compare the performance of these two models on a new dataset.
+We might also experiment with fine-tuning the vanilla XLSR-Wav2Vec2 model on a different Russian speech dataset (other than Common Voice, which it's already been fine-tuned on) to see how it performs.
+Finally, we are considering using subtitled movie/TV series data to see how a Speech Translation model might perform on a noisier dataset from a different domain.

+# Motivation

+Our motivation for the different directions are as follows:

+- If we used subtitled data, we would be creating a new dataset from a different domain that could be used for training future ASR and ST systems for Russian, which is a significant contribution because Russian does not have as many speech resources as English.
+- If we compare different models, we would be providing an analysis of which system works better.
+- If we compare a model on a new dataset, we would be providing an analysis of how an existing system works on new data, and discuss its effectiveness in new domains.

+Overall, we will be learning to train a Machine Learning model to do a Speech Recognition and/or translation task, which would be a learning experience for all of us.

 # Summary of paper 1: